 Levothyroxine is a synthetic version of the hormone thyroxine and it works to replace the thyroxine that your thyroid gland isn’t producing.
 This helps to improve the symptoms of an underactive thyroid.

 How to take Levothyroxine

 You should take your Levothyroxine tablets exactly as your doctor has told you to.
-Your doctor will decide the most appropriate Levothyroxine dosage for you based on a blood test.
+Your doctor will decide the most appropriate Levothyroxine starting dose for you based on a thyroid function blood test.
 The blood test tells your doctor what your thyroid hormone levels are.
 The test looks at serum TSH levels and T4 levels in the blood.

 At the beginning of treatment, you may need frequent blood tests until your dose is right for you.
 When your dose is stable, you’ll usually have a blood test every year to monitor your dose.

 You should swallow the tablets whole with water and usually your doctor will tell you to take the tablets before breakfast.
 It is best to take it on an empty stomach because some food or drinks can reduce the absorption of Levothyroxine.